mjiao/sap-edge/README.md

 * Wait for them to be ready
 * Deploy the respective PostgresCluster and RedisEnterpriseCluster, RedisDB custom resources

+### Running cluster-specific endpoint tests

+1. Copy `.tekton-templates/pr-endpoint-run.yaml` to `.tekton/pr-endpoint-run.yaml`
+2. Edit `clusterName` and `authSecret`
+3. Push → the pipeline runs automatically on your PR

 # License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](https://www.apache.org/licenses/LICENSE-2.0) for details.